swc2124/skysurvey/README.md

         skysurvey -plot_example

+    bin halo data into grids for all halos:

+        skysurvey -binall

     TODO...

         TODO...

 3. set or reset the config file setup.cfg

     The config file setup.cfg is where all the system defaults will be stored.